 The c.150 retail units (including retail services, restaurants etc) in Stillorgan comprise a cumulative 20,000sq.m of gross floor area.
 A subset of this gross floor area - the net retail sales area- is used for the calculation of the District Centre cap of 25,000 sq.m.in Stillorgan.
-The variation between gross floor area and net retail sales area can vary quite considerably from one retail unit to another, but a general rule of thumb is that the net retail sales area comprises approximately 2/3 of the gross floor area.
+The variation between gross floor area and net retail sales area can vary quite considerably from one retail unit to another, but a general rule of thumb is that the net retail sales area.